Revised 15 June 2014

 LTL1 vs H cystiantha (notice the 6 coronal lobes of the LTL1 clone - a freak, for it usually has 5)

 sp.
-Kast C Interesting vine very similar to (sp Poring Hot Springs) except more droopy and with lanceolate leaves with long acute tip.
+Kast C Interesting vine very similar to H meredithii except more droopy and with lanceolate leaves with long acute tip.
 This is not H meredithii.
-Origin Sarawak?
+Being written for publication as H bauensis.
+Origin Sarawak

 SP.
 Kast, With its handsome up to 10 inch leaves